contentful/widget-sdk/docs/guides/testing-cypress.md

 ## Running tests

-Make sure that your local app is running with localhost ui config, example: `UI_CONFIG=localhost npm start`
+Make sure that your local app is running with localhost ui config, example: `npm run dev-localhost` or `UI_CONFIG=localhost npm start`

 ```bash
 # Run the tests in a headless mode